-Zia Michelinas Panettone is a simple, traditional, rustic, Italian Christmas sweet bread.
-There are no rum-soaked raisins, nor are there any candied fruits.
-In fact, there is only 3 teaspoons of butter in this family recipe.
+Traditional Italian panettone is usually a rich and dense sweet bread made for Christmas.
+This simple and rustic family recipe for panettone has no rum-soaked raisins, nor are there any candied fruits.
+There are only three teaspoons of butter in this airy and light-textured panettone.
 Curious?
 Come and take a look!

-You know Christmas is approaching when you see these cylindrical shaped Italian panettone proudly displayed in supermarkets and freshly made in bakeries… at least in my neck of the woods 🙂
+You know Christmas is approaching when you begin to see chestnuts, pomegranates and these cylindrical shaped Italian panettone proudly displayed in supermarkets and freshly made in bakeries… at least in my neck of the woods 🙂

 There are also special panettone pans that can be purchased.
-They are usually tall and tubular in shape.
-That is what gives the panettone their distinguishable appearance.
+They are usually tall and tubular.
+That is what gives the panettone its distinguishable appearance.
 I read somewhere that you can also use a coffee tin as a replacement for the panettone pan.

-Did you know leftover homemade panettone make the best bread pudding or even french toast?
+Did you know leftover homemade panettone makes the best bread pudding or even french toast?
 There’s another reason to love this recipe!

-Hopefully by now, I have peaked your curiosity about Zia Michelinas Panettone.
+Hopefully, by now, I have piqued your curiosity about this Italian Christmas bread.
 Are you ready to begin?
 Here we go!

-Just like most bread recipes, Zia Michelinas Panettone begins with proofing some yeast.
+Just like most bread recipes, this recipe begins with proofing some yeast.
 While the yeast is doing its thing, the room temperature eggs can be whisked and the rest of the ingredients can slowly be integrated.
 Once the yeast is ready, it is just a matter of combining it with the ingredients in your stand mixture.

 At this point, the dough needs to rest for a good couple of hours.
 So transfer the dough in a really big bowl; cover with plastic wrap; place a tea towel over the whole thing and wait until the dough has doubled or even tripled before proceeding.

-Once the panetonne are ready. you will notice that a crust has formed.
+Once the panettone is ready. you will notice that a crust has formed.
 With a very sharp knife, cut through the top thin layer and carefully peel back the top.
 Place about 1 teaspoon of butter in the center.
-Zia Michelinas Panettone are now ready to be baked.
+They are now ready to be baked.